PretendoNetwork/website/docs/en_US/install/azahar.md

 In Azahar, click `Emulation`, then `Configure`.

 Select the `System` menu and click `Enable required LLE modules for online features`.
 Make sure this box is checked, then click OK.

+## Downloading Nimbus

+Download the [latest Nimbus release](https://github.com/PretendoNetwork/Nimbus/releases/latest).
+Be sure to select a zip file labeled either `cia` or `combined`.
+Once downloaded, extract this zip file.

+In Azahar, click `File` and `Open Azahar Folder`.
+A file explorer window will open.
+Enter the `sdmc` folder and paste the `3ds` and `cias` folders from the zip file here.
+If everything goes correct, you should have these two folders in `sdmc` alongside a folder called `Nintendo 3DS`.

+Close Azahar and re-open it.
+Click `File` and `Install CIA`.
+Navigate into the `cias` folder from the zip file and select `Nimbus.cia`.
+This will install Nimbus to your emulator.

+## Using Nimbus

+Open Nimbus within Azahar.
+Upon opening it, it will notify you that it's been updated.
+Press START on your controller to restart the system, or press M on your keyboard.
+Nimbus should automatically reopen itself.

+Upon Nimbus reopening, click the Pretendo button.
+Once you have switched to Pretendo, click `Emulation` and then `Stop` to exit Nimbus.

+## Link a Pretendo Network ID (optional)

+To link a Pretendo Network ID (PNID), which is required for some features such as Juxtaposition, open the System Settings app in Azahar and click on Nintendo Network ID settings.
+From here, you can either link an existing PNID or create a new one.
+Follow the directions on screen to create/link a PNID.